 Because situations can change, the council are required by law to ask you each year to confirm that you still wish to claim the reduction.
 They will do this in writing, and if you fail to reply they may have to stop the reduction, so it’s important to keep on top of this.

 On the other hand if there are any changes to your circumstances that may affect your entitlement to a Council Tax Disability Reduction it is your responsibility to advise Revenues and Benefits within 21 days.
-If you are unsure over what constitutes these sorts of changes, simply call one of our friendly and professional staff.

 The Council Tax Disability Reduction scheme is a positive enforcement which is designed to support those living in a larger property than they would need if they were not disabled.
 It’s also good to know there is no time limit for backdating this reduction.
 If you were previously unaware of your entitlement, it could come as a welcome financial relief.